Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Lyapunov stability theory for the general class of impulsive systems

 {\begin{proof} According to Lemma \ref{existence_n_uniqueness}, that Assumption \ref{globalLipschitz} holds implies there exists a unique solution to SiDE (\ref{SDE_x}-\ref{Impulse_y}).
-Let us fix any $z(0) =z_0 = ^T \in \RR^{n+q} $ and start to show the stability of the solution.
-The proof is rather technical so we devide it into five steps, in which we will show: 1) the exponential stability of $x(t)$; 2) some propeties of $y(t)$; 3) the exponential stability of $y(t)$ when $|x_0 |=0$; 4) the exponential stability of $y(t)$ when $|x_0| >0$; 5) the exponential stability of $z(t)$.
-Some ideas and techniques in this proof are derived from input-to-state stability of SDEs \cite{huang2009b}, where $x(t)$ is treated as disturbance in the subsystem of $y(t)$.
+Let us fix, for simplicity only, any $z(0) = [ x(0)^T \; \, y(0)^T ]^T \in \RR^{n+q} $ and show the stability of the solution.
+The proof is rather technical so we devide it into five steps, in which we will show: 1) the exponential stability of $x(t)$; 2) some propeties of $y(t)$; 3) the exponential stability of $y(t)$ when $|x(0) |=0$; 4) the exponential stability of $y(t)$ when $|x(0)| >0$; 5) the exponential stability of $z(t)$.
+Some ideas and techniques in this proof are derived from our results on input-to-state stability (ISS) of SDEs \cite[Theorem 3.1 and Remark 3.1]{huang2009}, where $x(t)$ is treated as disturbance in the subsystem $y(t)$.